-The current transportation network plan - based largely on the 1995 Plan - is attached, as is the future roadway network for this 2012 Plan.
+The transportation network plan from the 1995 Plan is attached as Figure YY.
+The future roadway network in this 2012 Plan is illustrated as attached Figure ZZ.
 Both indicate truck routes as well.
-The new future plan is virtually identical to the current plan with the following exceptions and modifications:
+This current plan is virtually identical to the plan proposed in 1995 with the following exceptions and modifications:

 - On the east edge of the City the extension of East Nevada Street to Quarry Road is no longer planned, due to the imminent development of a new power plant in that area.
-This also impacts the proposed extension of Shady Oaks Road as a north-south link south of East Main Street. - Marion Street between 3rd Avenue North and 18th Avenue North is shown as a minor arterial on the current plan.
-This is replaced by Riverside Street as the minor arterial (one block north of Marion) on the new future plan. - In SW Marshalltown the extension of Merle Hibbs Road directly to 233rd Street at Campbell Drive is shown on the new future plan, versus the current plan that extended Southridge Road to the east and connected Merle Hibbs Road into South 12th Street.
+This also impacts the proposed extension of Shady Oaks Road as a north-south link south of East Main Street. - A new Iowa River crossing at the north edge of the City was proposed as an extension of 18th Avenue North.
+This is no longer on the planned roadway network. - Marion Street and Riverside Street between 3rd Avenue North and 18th Avenue North are shown differently on the two plans.
+A separate parallel extension of Riverside to the east was proposed but is not now in the Plan.